amandoabreu/amandoabreu.github.io/_posts/2023-28-05-a-founders-complicated-relationship-with-narcissism.md

 This can be interesting to take into consideration if you’re needing to evaluate founders for whatever reason:

-You are considering working for one
+- You are considering working with one
-You are considering investing in one
+- You are considering investing in one
-You are considering buying something from one
+- You are considering buying something from one

 ### The Positive Aspects of Narcissism in Startups